AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Applying the SPARK tools on the following files will produce certain errors.
 This was intentionally done in order to illustrate both legal and illegal access attempts.

-|SPARK| shares Ada2012's visibility rules.
-No restrictions have been applied
-in terms of visibility.
-Note that |SPARK| code does not require Inherit annotations.
+SPARK 2014 shares Ada's visibility rules.
+No restrictions have been applied in terms of visibility.
+Note that SPARK 2014 code does not require Inherit annotations.

 Specification of parent in SPARK 2005: